-After 24 years, the Neighborhood Enhancement Program is drawing to a conclusion.
+After 24 years, the Neighborhood Enhancement Program ended in 2010.

 Launched in 1988, NEP provided residents the opportunity to select small capital projects for city-funded improvements in their neighborhoods.
 NEP sparked community efforts to come together with the City of Bellevue and build something positive in their own neighborhoods.
 The success of NEP has been attributed to the philosophy that residents themselves are in the best position to decide how to improve their own neighborhoods.
 The most critical neighborhood projects (well over 430) have been completed!
 These projects met a wide array of neighborhood needs; improving playgrounds, parks, trail connections, sidewalk links, landscaping and public art.

 The Neighborhood Enhancement Projects ran on a three-year cycle – with residents voting in their neighborhood areas for their top priorities for small capital projects.
 Beginning in 2011, with the fiscal reality prompting cost-saving measures, the city prioritized completing its commitments for its approved NEP projects.
 As these projects near completion, the Neighborhood Enhancement Program will come to an end.
 All previously approved projects will be completed, but no further applications for NEP projects will be considered.